ssaunier/examiner/README.md

 # Examiner

-Grade a student's exercise solution.
+Grade a student's exercise solution, assuming:

-Assumptions:

-- The exercise uses [minitest](https://github.com/seattlerb/minitest) to be checkied
+- The exercise uses [minitest](https://github.com/seattlerb/minitest) to be checked
 - There is a `Rakefile` in the exercise folder

 ## Installation